karlproject/karldocs/src/scribble/README.txt

 Returns nothing

-Removes an item from the respository.
+Removes an item from the repository.